jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.markdown

 `Jeopordy style` means the CTF solutions are submitted in standardized `flags`.
 For cloudvillage, the format was `FLAG-{ANY_32_CHARS_HERE}`; for example, `FLAG-{abcdefghijklemnopqrstuvwxyz1234567890}`

+This post will document how and why we went through the first CTF challenge including the thought process, incorrect approaches and red herrings.

-## The Prompt
+## Prompt

-Oftentimes, background information (including things like entire fake companies that have been created) will lead the prompt:
+Oftentimes, background information (including things like entire fake companies that have been created) will precede the prompt:

 >Sensorby LLC is a security boutique which focuses on web app security.
 It's research and devops team is creating a new web application scanner which they say "finds bugs faster than bug hunters".
 But one of its security engineers told me personally that while the product is amazing, the companies secops sucks - plaintext passwords in sticky notes, saving credentials in VMs and containers, etc.